What is FU Money and How Do I Get Some?

 FU Money Vs. Emergency Funds

-And that’s where FU money comes in.
+That’s where FU money comes in.
 It’s having enough money to sustain yourself even without a job.
 It’s a whole lot more than just six months of living expenses.

 FU Money and Financial Independence

 Having this extra money gives them the ability to work with less stress.
-People with FU money never have to worry about losing their jobs, and they never have to stay in a toxic position just to pay the bills.
-They can leave whenever they want and pursue whatever they want out of their careers.
-Unfortunately, that’s a freedom that most of us don’t have.
+People with FU money never have to worry about losing their jobs.
+They never have to stay in a toxic position just to pay the bills.

 The Freedom to Walk